BradleyColson/Politics/README.md

 # Voting
 ### Analyzising voter turn out for 2020 Presidential election in New Hampshire

-Use MySQL to discover deep blue voter areas in New Hampshire Presidential Election 2020.
+Use MySQL to discover deep blue voter areas over 50% in New Hampshire Presidential Election 2020

 | City / Town | County | Leading Party | Total Votes |
 | :--- | :--- | :--- | :--- |